 Weekends and holidays

-Niseko Moiwa Ski Resort is normally open from 8am until 4pm every day - the first two pair lift actually start moving from 8:30am.
+Niseko Moiwa Ski Resort is normally open from 8:00am until 4:00pm every day, subject to change.
+The lifts start moving from 8:30am and stop at 3:30pm.

 Niseko Moiwa Ski Resort Lift Ticket Charges